 The Mazda 3 sedan comes in base, Select, Preferred, and Premium trim levels; the hatchback does not offer Select.
 This year, the full suite of collision-avoidance tech previously standard on Select and above trims is included at every step of the way.

 The 2.5-liter inline-4 rated at 186 horsepower is unusually powerful for a compact car, and it sets the stage for a lineup with aspirational intentions.
 The Mazda 3 delivers ride and handling characteristics of a more expensive car paired with features not available on most compact cars and an interior ambience that bests some entry-level luxury cars.
 Linear, predictable handling isn’t as entertaining as before, but the Mazda 3 boasts a grown-up feel and a refined demeanor.
 All-wheel drive costs $1,400, but is not available on the base sedan.
 A 6-speed automatic transmission is standard on every trim except the range-topping Premium hatchback, where a 6-speed manual delivers power to the front wheels.
-Fuel economy isn’t a big selling point, though 30 mpg combined in most configurations with the automatic is reasonably miserly.
+Fuel economy isn’t a big selling point, though 30 mpg combined in most configurations with the automatic is thrifty.

-Inside, the 3 has a stylish, low-slung dash and comfortable, well-bolstered seats up front.
+Inside, the 3 has a stylish, low-slung dash and comfortable, bolstered seats up front.
 Rear-seat riders will find just average space, and even the hatchback isn’t especially utilitarian.
 The standard 8.8-inch screen is bright and Apple CarPlay and Android Auto compatibility is standard on all but base models.
 Mazda skips a touchscreen in favor of a bulky center console-mounted knob to toggle through a menu-intensive system.